Natural Homemade Sunscreen Recipe

 Instructions

-• Fill a medium saucepan with a couple inches of water and place on the stove over medium heat.
+• Fill a medium saucepan with a few inches of water and place on the stove over medium heat.

 • Put a lid loosely on the jar and place it in the pan with the water.

-• Shake or stir the jar occasionally to mix the ingredients as the melt.
+• Stir occasionally to mix the ingredients as they melt.

-• Stir a few times as it cools to make sure zinc oxide is incorporated.
+• Stir a few times as it cools to make sure the zinc oxide is incorporated.

 • Store at room temperature or in the refrigerator to increase shelf life.